 In this review, we will be taking a look at Gatsby to breakdown exactly what it is, some of the main features, and fees that you should be aware of.

-Gatsby offers a beginner-friendly interface on both its web-version and also mobile app that open the options trading process to a wider group of investors.
+Gatsby offers a beginner-friendly interface on their mobile app that opens the options trading process to a wider group of investors.
 They also have a desktop version in the works.
 However, you'll need to join the waitlist on their site for updates.

 To keep it simple, an option gives you the right, but not the obligation, to buy or sell a stock at a certain date and specified price.

 The date of the option is called the expiration date and the specified price is called its strike price.

 Therefore, when trading options you must keep two factors in mind; time and price.